 It’s an excellent choice for making a quick graphic from your phone, in a hurry.

-Adobe Spark is another great resource for making your social media visuals.
+Adobe Express Social Media Graphic is another great resource for making your social media visuals.
 Spark is another one that you can use on the computer or from your phone or tablet with an app.
 Again, it will remember your work, so you can pick up right where you left off easily.

 You also get pre-sized templates ready-made for the social media platforms of your choice.
 The free plan has a lot of options, though the paid plan, again, has many more.
 Spark is also user-friendly and after playing around, it won’t take you too long to figure out how to do the basics.
 It’s easy to edit.
 One complaint is that the free doesn’t have a ton of fonts to choose from, though you do have the ability to add your own.